-Enforcement Results as of the Date of This Summary
+Enforcement Results as of October 31, 2022

-In another 11,055 cases, our investigations found no violation had occurred.
+In another 14,181 cases, our investigations found no violation had occurred.

 - OCR lacks jurisdiction under HIPAA.
 For example, in cases alleging a violation by an entity not covered by HIPAA;

-- The complaint is untimely, or withdrawn by the filer.The activity described does not violate the HIPAA Rules;
+- The complaint is untimely, or withdrawn by the filer; and

 - The activity described does not violate the HIPAA Rules.
 For example, in cases where the covered entity has disclosed protected health information in circumstances in which the Privacy Rule permits such a disclosure.

 - Impermissible uses and disclosures of protected health information;

 - Lack of safeguards of protected health information;

 - Lack of patient access to their protected health information;

 - Lack of administrative safeguards of electronic protected health information; and